intsco/off-sample/README.md

 to automatically filter out molecular search results that represent the area outside of the biological sample.

+The model is used in Metaspace as a service with simple API.
+[Here](https://github.com/metaspace2020/metaspace/tree/master/metaspace/off-sample) are the details of the model inference service.

 Examples of **on-sample** ion images:

 <p float="left">